Primitive/video3 min read

 TL;DR

-• /video generate AI avatar videos and YouTube clips in one runtime call
+• /video generate video from a prompt or image in one runtime call

-• Composes with /social, /image, /research, /brand the full content production stack ships from one Employee
+• Composes with /image, /social, /brand keep visual identity consistent across the content stack

 The problem: video is the most expensive primitive to skip

 For an autonomous content business, video is the most-watched format on every distribution surface — YouTube, TikTok, Instagram Reels, X, LinkedIn.
 It's also the hardest to produce.
-The status quo:
+The status quo is fragmented: raw model APIs ship clip-length output with no compose surface, DIY pipelines around FFmpeg and TTS take months to assemble, and nothing of the above is a runtime call an Employee can make in one line.

 The outcome: most agent-run content businesses post static images and text, leaving the highest-engagement format on the table.
 Until now.